Too Many to Choose? Comparing GERD Treatment Options

 - No procedure comparison is complete without mentioning that lifestyle changes are the safest and most effective way of preventing acid reflux.
 Indeed, the rise in esophageal cancer is strongly correlated to increasing obesity rates.
 Excess pressure on the abdomen caused by visceral fat increases the risk of acid reflux.

 - We should also mention that acid reflux can be caused by hiatal hernias, where the upper part of the stomach pushes through the small hole in the diaphragm.
 Hiatal hernias themselves rarely have outward symptoms and most are found incidentally.
-We typically repair these during a bariatric procedure, as most obese patients suffer from the condition.
+We typically repair these during a bariatric procedure, as most obese patients experience this condition.

 - Finally, most cases of chronic acid reflux are managed with medication.
 However, medications do not treat the underlying condition and therefore require continuous, permanent use.
 Medications cause side effects, sometime significant, and may lose effectiveness over time.